patofoto/Demon_Klipper_Essentials_Unified/README.md

 ****************************************************************************************************************************
 # BE SURE TO SET YOUR MACRO VARIABLES & WATCH THIS VIDEO

 - Configure the macros in one place!
-Set the variables for all the Demon Klipper Essentials macros in the `demon_user_settings.cfg` file
+Set the variables for all the Demon Klipper Essentials macros in the `demon_user_settings_v2.8.cfg` file
 - There is no need to edit any macro code with this macro pack!
 - NOTE: If you don't set `_CLEAN_VARIABLES` the printer will give you an error if you haven’t done this & try to use the nozzle clean macros.